Frequently Asked Questions

 What if jury duty is an undue hardship or extreme inconvenience?

-Do not attempt to obtain a temporary excuse for absence using any other method than that described above.
+• Do not attempt to obtain an excuse for hardship or inconvenience using any other method than that described above.

 Will I be compensated for jury service?